Table of Contents

 Reforestation and Ecological Restoration

-Restoring forest cover on degraded slopes is the most effective way to reverse erosion and re‑establish topographic stability.
-Native tree species, especially those with deep root systems, can rebuild soil structure within a few decades.
-Organizations like the World Wildlife Fund support large‑scale reforestation projects that also restore animal habitats and improve water quality.
+Restoring forest cover on degraded slopes is one of the most effective ways to reverse erosion, stabilize topography, and enhance ecosystem services.
+Planting native tree species, especially those with deep and extensive root systems, can rebuild soil structure and improve hydrologic function within a few decades.

 Zoning and Land‑Use Planning